Pastirma: Bulgaria

+Egypt

+In Egypt bastirma (بسطرمة) is customarily made from lean cuts of beef or water buffalo, such as the eye of round or tenderloin.
+These cuts are first cured with salt to extract excess moisture.
+Following the curing process, the meat is enveloped in a wet paste made with a blend of spices, including fenugreek, paprika, cumin, black pepper, and garlic, which creates a flavorful crust.
+The meat is then left to air-dry until it reaches a firm texture, a duration that varies with its size, and is ultimately served in thin slices.
+It is often eaten with eggs for breakfast or as a topping in other dishes, like savory versions of feteer.

 Turkey

 In Turkish cuisine pastırma can be eaten as a breakfast dish, and it is a common ingredient in omelettes, menemen (Turkish-style shakshouka) or a variation of eggs benedict.
-Pastırma may also be served as a meze appetizer.Pastırma can be used as a topping for hummus, pide bread, hamburgers, and toasted sandwichs with either cheddar cheese or Turkish kasar cheese.
+Pastırma can be used as a topping for hummus, pide bread, hamburgers, and toasted sandwiches with either cheddar cheese or kasar cheese.
 It can be as a filling for a börek that is made with kadayıf instead of the traditional filo dough.
 It may be combined with potato to make a filling for traditional böreks as well.

 It is also a common addition to many of the traditional vegetable dishes, especially the tomato and white bean stew called kuru fasulye, but also cabbage (pastırmalı lahana), chickpeas (pastırmalı nohut), asparagus (pastırmalı kuşkonmaz) and spinach (pastırmalı ıspanak).
 It can also be used to make cheesy pull-apart bread.

 Production

-Turkey produces around 2041 tons of pastırma each year.
-The pastırma from Kayseri is particularly well known.
+Turkey produces around 2041 tons of pastirma each year.
+The pastirma from Kayseri is particularly well known.
 In their 1893 report the British Foreign Office note that Kayseri, which they call Cesarea, "is specially renowned for the preparation of basturma (pemmican)".

-In Kastamonu, which produces around 200 tons of pastırma each year, çemen is made using garlic that is locally produced by the farming villages of Taşköprü.